xopxop/homegit/roger-skyline-1/README.md

 ```
 TEST:
 $ sudo -l -U user_name
-To check the special rights
+To check the special rights.
 ```
 ***We don’t want you to use the DHCP service of your machine.
 You’ve got to configure it to have a static IP and a Netmask in \30.***